vishwajit-tiwari/EOS/README.md

     export LD_LIBRARY_PATH=. # To say dynamic library (or .so file) is present in current directory ./projbin # Then execute
     ```
+* Command to see disassembly of static & dynamic library

+    ```bash
+    objdump -S staticlib/arithlibUser/projbin | more
+     # To see the disassembly of different sections. for static library
+    objdump -S dynamiclib/arithlibUser/projbin | more
+     # To see the disassembly of different sections. for dynamic library

+    ```
+* System Calls:
+    * open
+    * write
+    * read
+    * close
+* File descriptor (fd)
+* Explore
+    * return values of read & write system calls
+    * return values of open & close system calls